EduProgramer/static_analysis/PITCHME.md

 - Static program analysis is the analysis of computer software that is performed without actually executing programs
-- analysis performed on executing programs is known as dynamic analysis |
+- Analysis performed on executing programs is known as dynamic analysis |
 - In most cases the analysis is performed on some version of the source code |

 ---?image=assets/image/kyle-gregory-devaras.jpg